 No – it’s your press release and you have control.
 It’s helpful for us to see press releases for information please email us, but we don’t expect to sign them off.
 We do however need to sign off on any additional quotes from our board directors or if you would like to reference the support of the DCMS.
 We also ask that you include links back to our website and social channels (LinkedIn, Twitter, and YouTube) where possible.

 Please feel free to use the approved quotes:

 TTC CEO Debbie Forster:

 No – as with the press release it’s your content and you have control.
 However the same rules apply as with press releases.
 We need sign off on any direct quotes from our board directors or a reference to the DCMS.
-We also ask that you don’t mention any other companies in advance of them being announced.

 We may well get asked by journalists for interviewees and case studies– and we absolutely want you to feature in these stories.